Classifying Poincar\'e Inequalities and the local geometry of RNP-Differentiability Spaces: Introduction

-\begin{theoremN}[\ref{thm:contheorem}] A $(D,r_0)$-doubling complete metric measure space $(X,d,\mu)$ admits a local $(1,p)$-Poincar\'e inequality for some $1\leq p < \infty$ if and only if it is locally $(C,\delta,\epsilon)$-connected for some $0<\delta,\epsilon<1$.
-Both directions of the theorem are quantitative in the respective parameters. \end{theoremN}

-Note, the doubling is not needed for the converse statement, because by Lemma \ref{thm:condoubl} it is implied by this condition.
-Similarly, the theorems below could dispense with the assumption of $D$-doubling.
-However, we add this to explicate the dependence of the parameters on the implied doubling constant.

-The previous theorem fully characterizes PI-spaces.
-Another similar characterization of spaces with Poincar\'e inequalities appears in the work of Keith \cite{keith2003modulus}, but there the characterization is for a fixed $p$, and in terms of modulus estimates.
-In some cases, one might be interested in Poincar\'e inequalities without knowing \textit{a priori} the value of $p$ sought.
-Also, in general $p$ might be arbitrarily large \cite{schioppa2015poincar}.
+Theorem \ref{thm:contheorem} fully characterizes PI-spaces.
+Other similar characterizations of spaces with Poincar\'e inequalities appear in the work of Keith \cite{keith2003modulus} and (for some ranges of exponents and with assumption of homogeneity or Ahlfors regularity) in \cite{heinonen1998quasiconformal, durand2016geometric}, but there the characterization is for a fixed $p$, and in terms of modulus estimates.
+In some cases, one might be interested in Poincar\'e inequalities without knowing \emph{a priori} the value of $p$ sought, or without efficient control on the homogeneity of the space.
+Also, in general $p$ might be arbitrarily large \cite{schioppa2015poincare}.
 In such contexts, our characterization seems easier to apply.

-Other characterizations in terms of Loewner properties appeared earlier in the paper of Heinonen and Koskela \cite{heinonen1998quasiconformal}, but there one had to assume Ahlfors regularity.
-Compared to these results, our result is \textit{a priori} weaker in that it does not specify the optimal range of $p$.
-However, it leads to new applications because the condition is easier to obtain in some contexts, and we don't need Ahlfors regularity.
-This is demonstrated in the results below, where we apply this theorem to prove Poincar\'e inequalities for new classes of spaces.
-We remark that Keith's characterization also has several interesting applications \cite{schioppa2015poincar,mackay2013modulus} and our theorem doesn't replace it.

-We introduce a finer notion of connectivity in terms of which the main theorem becomes easier to state.
-It should be compared to the relationship between $A_\infty$-weights and $A_p$-weights in classical analysis.
+In particular, we give applications of our characterization below, which prove Poincar\'e inequalities in new contexts.